Nicole Malliotakis: Donald Trump

 Malliotakis voted for Donald Trump in the 2016 presidential election.
 During her mayoral campaign, she said that she regretted voting for Trump and that she would "write in Marco Rubio so that I could tell you I voted for Marco Rubio."
 In 2020, however, she endorsed and said that she voted for Trump.

 Shortly after Joe Biden defeated Trump in the 2020 presidential election, Malliotakis refused to acknowledge Biden's win, echoing Trump's refusal to concede the election.
 In the aftermath, Malliotakis supported Trump's false claims of election fraud.

 On January 6, 2021, Malliotakis voted to object to counting either Arizona's or Pennsylvania's electoral votes in the 2020 presidential election based on disproved allegations of voter fraud and unconstitutional procedures.
 On January 9, more than 300 protesters, including seven New York City and New York State elected officials, gathered outside her Brooklyn office to call for her to either vote to impeach Trump or resign.
 On January 13, she voted against Trump's second impeachment for inciting the storming of the Capitol.

 She again endorsed Trump in 2024.

 In the 119th United States Congress, she co-sponsored a pair of resolutions meant to expunge Trump's impeachments.

 George Santos

 After Donald Trump commuted the sentence of former representative George Santos in 2025, Malliotakis said:

 I do not agree with the commutation.
 I think it was a wrong decision, primarily because this is somebody who stole [hundreds of thousands] of dollars from his donors.
 He defrauded the public and his voters.

 Health care

 She has criticized the Affordable Care Act, saying it is "strangling the business community."

 Immigration

 Malliotakis has repeatedly called for the implementation of additional security measures on the border between the United States and Mexico.
-She opposes sanctuary city status for undocumented immigrants in New York City.
+She opposes sanctuary city status for illegal immigrants in New York City.
 While in the State Assembly, Malliotakis said she was "against New York State extending licenses for illegal immigrants".

+Surveillance

+In January 2026, Malliotakis was one of 57 Republicans who voted against blocking funding for federally driven “kill switch” vehicle technology, allowing regulators to move forward with systems that could monitor drivers and intervene in vehicle operation.